 - Intentionally playing loud music during the night that continues, even after a fair warning.

-In most states, the person's conduct must have been on purpose (willful) or with bad intent (malicious).
-It is not enough that a person engaged in conduct that merely annoyed, harassed, or embarrassed someone else.
-If fighting was involved, it must have been unlawful, and not in self-defense or the defense of others.
+In most states, the person's conduct must be on purpose (willful) or with bad intent (malicious).
+It is not enough that a person engages in conduct that merely annoys, harasses, or embarrasses someone else.
+If fighting is at issue, it must be unlawful and not in self-defense or the defense of others.

-To determine guilt, courts look at the particular circumstances of each case.
-Some of the factors a judge may consider include the location, time, place, words, actions, and the person spoken to or touched (for example, a police officer, teacher, student, relative or passerby).
+To determine guilt, judges and juries look at the particular circumstances of each case.
+Some of the factors to consider include the following:

 Penalties and Punishment